john-chapman/john-chapman.github.io/_posts/2017-11-05-pseudo-lens-flare.md

 \IMAGE: Features with blur

 The sample uses a basic separable Gaussian blur, but there are numerous alternatives.
-Note that it is possible to trade blur quality for performance, depending on how the lens flare is applied to the final image.
+Note that it is possible to trade blur quality for performance, depending on how the lens flare is applied to the final image (more subtle = less blur).

 ## Upsample/Composite ##

-At this point we could simply upsample the blurred features and additively blend them with the source image, however it is possible to enhance the detail of the effect working at full resolution. \TODO QUINTIC/BICUBIC FILTER?
+At this point we could simply upsample the blurred features and additively blend them with the source image, however since this step is at full resolution we can take the opportunity to add some detail to the effect.

 ### Lens Dirt ###

-Used heavily in the Battlefield games, this is basically modulating the result by a static texture containing dust/scratches:
+[Used heavily in the Battlefield games](http://i.imgur.com/F5OX6.jpg), this is basically modulating the result by a static texture containing dust/scratches:

 \IMAGE: Lens dirt mask * features =

-An improvement on the static mask would be to dynamically generate it, for example simulating rain drops or dust on the camera lens.
+An improvement on the static mask would be to dynamically generate it, for example simulating rain drops or dust splashes on the camera lens.

 ### Starburst ###